DecentricCorp/Lightrail-API-Docs/docs/quickstart/drop-in-gift-cards.md

 - Call a charge simulation method on your server (see next section)
 - Post the charge (see next section)

 For an example, we recommend that you take a look at the [checkout page of our sample webapp](https://github.com/Giftbit/stripe-integration-sample-webapp/blob/master/shared/views/checkout.html).
-The sample checkout handles the logic of splitting the transaction between the customer's account credit and Stripe, and also loads a Stripe Elements form to handle the credit card portion of the payment if needed.
+The sample checkout handles the logic of splitting the transaction between the customer's account credit and Stripe; it also loads a Stripe Elements form to handle the credit card portion of the payment if needed.
 (Templating in the example is done with Mustache but is not required.)

 ### Post the Transaction (server side)
 The transaction is handled by backend methods using one of our client libraries (or methods that you [write yourself](https://github.com/Giftbit/Lightrail-API-Docs/blob/drop-in-gift-cards/use-cases/stripe-split.md)).
 You'll need to set up two endpoints to handle submissions from the custom form you added to [accept payment](#accept-payment) to: